Paris turned into battle zone as "Yellow Vest" protests escalate

 On Saturday, some targeted the Arc de Triomphe, chanting “Macron Resign” and scrawling on the facade of the towering 19th-century arch: “The yellow vests will triumph.”

-Prime Minister Edouard Philippe expressed his disgust: “I am shocked by the attacks on the symbols of France.
-We are committed to dialogue, but also respect for the law.”
+Addressing a news conference in Buenos Aires, Macron said no cause justified the looting of stores, attacks on the security forces or torching of property.
+The violence, he said, had nothing to do with the peaceful expression of legitimate grievances.

+“I will always respect differences.
+I will always listen to opposition, but I will never accept violence,” the president said.

-Other protesters smashed the windows of shops including branches of Chanel, Apple Inc (AAPL.O) and Dior, where protesters daubed a wooden board “Merry Mayhem”.
+Protesters smashed the windows of Paris shops including branches of Chanel, Apple Inc (AAPL.O) and Dior, where protesters daubed a wooden board “Merry Mayhem”.

 Security officials were locked inside the Interior Ministry for crisis talks for several hours during the afternoon.

-The skirmishes in Paris broke out early on Saturday, amid concern that violent far-right and far-left groups were infiltrating the “gilets jaunes” (yellow vests) movement.
+The skirmishes in Paris broke out early on Saturday, amid concern that violent far-right and far-left groups were infiltrating the “Gilets Jaunes” (yellow vests) movement.

-Police were tracking “violent radical groups” who were well-prepared and switching from one location to another, Deputy Interior Minister Laurent Nunez said.
+Police were tracking “violent radical groups” who were well-prepared and switching from one location to another, officials said.

+Interior Minister Christophe Castaner said most of those arrested were regular “yellow vests” who had been egged on by the fringe groups bent on stirring trouble.

 The “yellow vest” protests began as a backlash against Macron’s fuel tax hikes, but have tapped into a vein of deep dissatisfaction felt towards the 40-year-old’s economic reforms, which many voters feel favor the wealthy and big business.

 Unrest erupted in several towns and cities across France, from Charleville Mezieres in the northeast to Marseille in the south.
-In the Riviera city of Nice, trucks blocked access to the airport.
+In the Riviera city of Nice trucks blocked access to the airport, and in the central town of Puy-en-Velay the police headquarters was set on fire.

 The protests are taking a toll on the economy.
 Numerous neighborhoods in central Paris that should have been teeming with tourists and Christmas shoppers instead resembled battle zones, as smoke and tear gas hung in the air and debris littered the ground.